MONOSPACE

 The Fine Print

-No formal security scan was run — this is a comparison, not a single-repo audit — but the risk observations are pointed.
-Lock-in concentrates where the capability is densest: the Claude Agent SDK’s sealed harness is both the most battle-tested loop on the market and the least auditable.
-What was deliberately not tested: live GPU inference, durability under stress, and long-horizon agent quality — the study is honest that those claims rest on vendor documentation.
+We ran no formal security scan here; this is a comparison, not a single-repo audit.
+The risk notes are pointed anyway.
+Lock-in pools where capability is densest, and the Claude Agent SDK’s sealed harness is the sharp example: the most battle-tested loop on the market and the least auditable one at the same time.
+Three things went deliberately untested, too: live GPU inference, durability under stress, and long-horizon agent quality.
+On those the study leans on vendor documentation, and says so.

 The Deck